TlhanGhun/PurpleTreehouse/README.txt

 PurpleTreehouse is a Snarl (http://www.fullphat.net/) application which gives you the ability to use Snarl to subsribe to a central news provider.
 It uses a defined XML structure on the central location (either a network file path or a http address) to retrieve the news and displays to the local running Snarl application.

+When started you don't see it (only the registering with Snarl) and it will stay active until Snarl is stopped.

 It is configured by one config file next to the application executable.
 It contains the following parameters:

 UrlOrUnc: Address of the XML file (UNC, local path or http based)